gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Confirm both your public hostnames](/images/tutorial-extras/004-images/cloudflare-both-public-hostnames-added.png)

-### F. Check Your Subdomain in Cloudflare
 Head back to the Cloudflare main menu and choose your domain, then `DNS`, then look for the subdomain you just set up.
 I usually add a note to mine, something like `this is for Node-RED for the MetSci Demo Dash project`, just so future me has a clue as to what's going on.

 ![Add notes to your DNS records](/images/tutorial-extras/004-images/cloudflare-dns-route-note.png)

+### F. Application & Token Setup
 #### 1. Node-RED Application & Token

-Now that we have our sub-domain of `node-red.gristleking.dev` set up, we'll need to create three things specific for our LDDS75 MetSci LNS Application:
+Now that we have our public hostnames setup, we'll need to create Applications and Tokens to help control access to each.
+In general, we don't want the public to have access to our Node-RED instance, but we do want to share our Grafana dashboard with the public.

+Let's start with the Node-RED Application and Token, focusing on what we'll need for the LDDS75.

+We'll need three things for this

 ```
 1. A Service Token
 2. A Zero Trust Application
 3. An HTTP Integration in MetSci
 ```

+Now, the use of the word "Application" can be a bit confusing here, as we have both Cloudflare Applications and MetSci Applications.

 Remember, a `MetSci Application` is a group of sensors that share the same data structure.
 If you were monitoring 30 rainwater tanks with 30 LDDS75 sensors, all of the sensors would be in one MetSci Application, which would map to one `Cloudflare Application`.